pathology

 Read More »

-A pathologist is a specialist medical doctor who examines tissues, cells, organs, and bodily fluids to diagnose diseases, determine the nature of illnesses, and provide information that is crucial for treatment decisions.
+A pathologist is a specialist medical doctor who examines tissues, cells, organs, and bodily fluids to diagnose diseases, determine their nature, and provide information crucial for treatment decisions.
 Types of pathologists include anatomical pathologists, hematopathologists, neuropathologists, cytopathologists, and forensic pathologists.
 Pathologists often work in hospitals, laboratories, or academic institutions.
-Their findings …
+Their findings contribute significantly to the …

 Read More »